 Aparigraha (“You shall not hoard” or “You shall not covet”).
-The harvest festivals, which begin in the Northern Hemisphere with August's first harvest and occur every few weeks throughout the winter (Thanksgiving being most familiar in the US), are all about non-hoarding.
-It is the time for being grateful, sharing abundance, and taking care of… Continue reading Aparigraha: The Heart of Harvest
+Normally I think about the harvest festivals, which begin in the Northern Hemisphere with August's first harvest and occur every few weeks throughout the winter (Thanksgiving being most familiar in the US), when I think about non-hoarding.
+It is the time for being grateful, sharing… Continue reading Aparigraha a Yama for the Time of Corona

 When I first wrote Yoga for Every Room in Your House, it was the best I could make it at the time.
 I’ve learned a few things since then.
 Some of it stands up as-is, some of it needs refining, and some additional things need to be included.
 The variation on the sun salutation using… Continue reading I’m Starting the Rewrite

 Brahmacharya is difficult to translate into Western terms.
 It literally means “under the tutelage of Brahma.”
 Brahmacharya refers to celibacy, religious study and self-restraint.
 It resembles expected behavior of monks and nuns in Christian monasteries.
 Yet, in Indian society, many people who practice brahmacharya are married with children, because without knowledge of human love one can’t… Continue reading Brahmacharya: A Balanced Life

 we try to differentiate between petty and grand theft, but stealing a dollar is as harmful to our souls as stealing the Mona Lisa would be.

 I first became aware of the connection between breath and spirit in my studies of yoga because the word Pranayama means breath control.
 Prana literally means breath in Sanskrit.
 It also means spirit.
 In English, the words spirit and respiration come from the same root, the Latin word spiritus.
 In other languages the pattern is the same.… Continue reading Breath and Spirit